1Shmid/TikTakToeFX/README.md

 1. Clone the repository.
 2. Compile and run the project using your preferred IDE.
 3. Enjoy playing Tic-Tac-Toe against the computer!

+## How to Play
+1. Start the application and using the top menu select the desired game mode: EASY, HARD, or AI.
+2. Make your move by clicking on a cell on the game board.
+3. The game continues until one of the players wins or a draw is recorded.
+4. To start a new game, click any symbol in the game results box.

 ## Credits